ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 Similarly, if certain memes seemingly hold enough meaning or logic, then supposedly they survive better than memes that do not.

 What distinguishes memes from genes is the nature of the selection process.
-Genes are more-or-less subject to the amoral discretion of nature, but memes can we analyzed and weeded out via moral discretion.
+Genes are more-or-less subject to the amoral discretion of nature, but memes can be analyzed and weeded out via moral discretion.

 However, the AI will now illustrate how the natural selection of memes bears a unique problem in the Internet age compared to the past few centuries.